General Jewish Labour Bund in Poland: World War II

-On August 26, 1939, the party signed the joint statement of socialist parties in Poland, calling for the people to fight against Hitlerism (other signatories included the German Socialist Labour Party of Poland).
+On 26 August 1939 the party signed the joint statement of socialist parties in Poland, calling for the people to fight against Hitlerism (other signatories included the German Socialist Labour Party of Poland).

 After the 1939 German-Soviet invasion, the Bund continued to operate as an underground anti-Nazi organization in German-occupied Poland.
 Several Bund leaders and structures stayed in Soviet-occupied Poland and endured the Stalinist repression.
 Two most eminent Bund leaders, Wiktor Alter and Henryk Erlich were executed in December 1941 in Moscow on Stalin's orders under accusations of being agents of Nazi Germany.

 In 1942, the Bundist Marek Edelman became a cofounder of the Jewish Fighting Organization that led the 1943 Warsaw Ghetto Uprising, and was also part of the Polish resistance movement Armia Krajowa (Home Army), which fought against the Germans in the 1944 Warsaw Uprising.

 From March 1942, Samuel Zygelbojm, a member of the Bund Central Committee since 1924, was the Bund's representative on the National Council of the Polish government in exile in London.
-He committed suicide on May 12, 1943, to protest the indifference of the Allied governments in the face of the Shoah.
+He committed suicide on 12 May 1943 as a protest against the indifference of the Allied governments in the face of the Shoah.
 Zygielbojm's seat in the Polish exile parliament was taken over by Emanuel Scherer.

 However, as a Bundist resistant later wrote, the situation differed between the government in exile and the National Polish Council inside Poland, even in July 1944:

 The illegal National Council within the country consisted of four parties, the PPS, the Peasant party, the National Democrats, and the Christian Democrats.
 These groups were represented in the London parliament-in-exile.
 So was the Bund, represented first by Artur Ziegelboim and then by Emanuel Scherer.
 But in Poland the National Council would not accept a representative of the Bund.